-The CASPer test, the most recent addition to medical school applications, doesn’t assess your medical knowledge or even your ability to apply that knowledge.
-CASPer is designed to measure an applicant’s professionalism, ethical decision making, empathy, and communication skills.
-You may be wondering, if CASPer isn’t a test of your academics, how is the CASPer test scored?
+The Casper test, the major component of Acuity Insights, doesn’t assess your medical knowledge or even your ability to apply that knowledge.
+Casper is designed to measure an applicant’s professionalism, ethical decision making, empathy, and communication skills.
+You may be wondering, if Casper isn’t a test of your academics, how is the Casper test scored?

 - Problem solving

 There’s a lot more to being a doctor than excelling at science.
 Patients need to be able to trust their doctor with a great deal of sensitive information, and they need to believe their doctor has their best interests at heart.
 If a patient doesn’t trust your judgment or advice, then you have failed in your role.
 A perfect 528 on the MCAT doesn’t effectively demonstrate an applicant’s ability to connect with patients in this way, which is why the Casper test was created.

 Each section of Casper is scored by a unique rater, meaning no two sections of your test will be graded by the same person.
 Your Casper score is therefore composed of multiple independent impressions of you.

 Raters are not provided with any personal information about you, they don’t know anything about you or where you’re from, and they don’t know how you answered the questions in the other scenarios.
 Raters are only provided with your typed or video reply to the specific scenario they are scoring.

 A Casper response is scored relative to other responses to the same scenario.
 This means your score signifies the strength of your response compared to other test takers’ responses.
 Raters are trained to use a likert scale ranging from 1 to 9 (1 being poor and 9 being excellent) to evaluate responses.